-Miura’s works are represented by The Christopher Hill Gallery in St. Helena, Sekula’s Fine Art in Sacramento, Sloane Merrill Gallery in Boston, Holton Studio in Emeryville, Ca, and Waterhouse Gallery in Santa Barbara.
+Miura is represented by The Christopher Hill Gallery in St. Helena, Sekula’s Fine Art in Sacramento, Sloane Merrill Gallery in Boston, and Holton Studio in Berkeley, Ca.

 A popular tutor and demonstrator, Vicki is recognised for her clear communication and boundless enthusiasm.

 She has won awards and recognition for both teaching and painting.
 See more about Vicki at her website https://www.vickinormanstudio.com/

 After graduating from The University of Tennessee in Art Education and Fine Arts, Kathie received early recognition for pastel works.
 But it was 2009 when she found a home in painting oils en plein air.

 I call myself a “Nostalgic Impressionist” as a way of identifying the subjects and style of painting that interest me most.
 No matter which part of America I paint, I am really passionate about plein air and allow myself to get lost in the wonderful process of it all!

 Kathie resides with her husband and maintains a studio in the mountains of East Tennessee.
 She travels extensively exhibiting in fine art shows throughout the nation, teaching workshops and participating in plein air events.
 Kathie’s original works have sold internationally and she is quite proud of her gallery representation.